root-project/web/manual/graphics/index.md

    on the image to interact with the object)."
 %}

-#### Using the User Interface for objects
+#### Using the Graphics Editor for objects

-ROOT provides an User Interface for setting attributes of graphical objects interactively.
+You can edit an existing object in a canvas by right-clicking the object or by using the Graphics Editor.

 - Click **View** and then select **Editor**.